-In our practice we will provide you with a comprehensive treatment plan including lifestyle modification, proper nutrition, appropriate dosages of medications and supplements to help you heal your thyroid dysfunction and achieve your optimal health.
+In our practice we will provide you with a comprehensive thyroid disease treatment plan including lifestyle modification, proper nutrition, appropriate dosages of medications and supplements to help you heal your thyroid dysfunction and achieve your optimal health.

 Dr. Fazylova and Staff at ReBalance of Radiance Aesthetic & Wellness strive to provide a holistic and individualized care to help you on your journey to a better health and vibrant appearance.

 Do you have questions?
 To receive more information and to learn if you are a candidate for a Thyroid Dysfunction Treatment, please contact Radiance Aesthetic & Wellness.
 If you would like to schedule an appointment with the top Thyroid Dysfunction, Hypothyroidism Specialist in Midtown NYC, Dr. Natalya Fazylova, please call our office.